strongloop-archive/strong-gateway/README.md

 The module is licensed under [StrongLoop Subscription Agreement](https://strongloop.com/license/).

 Please run `slc arc --licenses` and log in with your strongloop.com user to check if you have a valid license to use StrongLoop API Gateway.
-All new users will get a 30 day trial license for `gateway` automatically.